Donate and be a LegendCup Hero -- Fans like you help keep LC up and running!

 Dec WK4 IMA Official D10000250

-* You may want to keep those Gemini Pots though.
+* You may want to keep those Gemini Pots though (At least 3 to 5 on a new game).
 They'll come in handy later!

 ** MR2DX: New Year's FFA is bugged and can crash.
 Try disabling FF to do this tournament.
 Sometimes this is enough to proceed to participate in it, but can also take multiple resets before it works.